 The Team, in its entirety is based at the Council Headquarters, Kilncraigs.
-The County is divided in two geographical areas each having a Principal Building Standards Surveyor who will be assisted with the shared resource of the Assistant Building Standards Surveyor once recruited.
+The County is divided in two geographical areas each having a Principal Building Standards Surveyor who is is assisted with the shared resource of the Assistant Building Standards Surveyor.